Anne Frank tree: Saplings

 Thirteen saplings from the tree have been distributed in the United States to museums, schools, parks and Holocaust remembrance centers through a project led by The Anne Frank Center USA.
 The first sapling was planted in April 2013 at The Children's Museum of Indianapolis.
-Other saplings were sent to Liberty Park in New York City, honoring victims of September 11 attacks; a Little Rock, Arkansas school that was the center of a desegregation battle; the Clinton Presidential Center, also in Little Rock, in partnership with the city's Congregation B'nai Israel Sisterhood; and sites in California, Idaho, Iowa, Massachusetts, Michigan, Washington, D.C. and Washington state.
+Other saplings were sent to Liberty Park in New York City, honoring victims of September 11 attacks; Central High School in Little Rock, Arkansas which was the center of a desegregation battle; the Clinton Presidential Center, also in Little Rock, in partnership with the city's Congregation B'nai Israel Sisterhood; and sites in California, Idaho, Iowa, Massachusetts, Michigan, Washington, D.C., and Washington state.

-In the summer of 2010, a sapling was planted in Batsford Arboretum near Moreton-in-Marsh, Glos, UK, a poignant memorial to one of the victims of a regime that Diana and Unity Mitford regarded so highly.
-Diana and Unity were the daughters of David Freeman-Mitford, 2nd Baron Redesdale a former owner of Batsford.

-On 25 February 2015, a sapling was planted in Lister Park, Bradford, UK.
+In the summer of 2010, a sapling was planted in Batsford Arboretum near Moreton-in-Marsh, Gloucestershire.
+On 25 February 2015, a sapling was planted in Lister Park, Bradford.
 Another of the tree's saplings grows in front of the Holocaust Education Center in Fukuyama, Japan; it was planted in January 2011.